 Leafy greens need to be handled safely just like any other food.
-And some foodborne illnesses have been related to fresh leafy greens.
-Rinsing produce helps to remove some of the dirt and germs that may be present.
-This step and cooking are considered safer alternatives for vegetables that pose a higher risk of foodborne illness.
+Rinsing produce to remove dirt and germs that may be present, along with cooking, are considered safer alternatives for vegetables that pose a higher risk of foodborne illness.
 Proper refrigeration is another important step.
-Perishable foods, including pre-washed or pre-cut produce, as well as cooked fruits and vegetables, should be refrigerated within 2 hours or within 1 hour, if the temperature is 90° Fahrenheit or above.
-Food safety for those at greater risk for food poisoning may include additional precautions.
+Perishable foods, including pre-washed or pre-cut produce, as well as cooked fruits and vegetables, shouldn’t be left at room temperature for longer than 2 hours.
+This timeframe decreases to 1 hour if the temperature is 90 degrees Fahrenheit or above.

 Top Tips for Washing Leafy Greens

-The first step in preparation of fresh greens, whether produced organically or conventionally, purchased from a farmers market or supermarket, served cooked or raw, is to wash them properly.
+Whether your leafy greens are organic or conventionally grown, purchased from a farmers market or supermarket, served cooked or raw — the first step is to wash them properly.
 Here's how:

 - Always start with clean hands.
-Wash your hands for 20 seconds or more with soap and warm water.
+Wash your hands for 20 seconds or more with soap and clean water.

 - Cut away any damaged areas on leaves or stems before preparing or eating the greens.
 If something seems rotten, discard it.
 Avoid cross-contamination by using a clean knife to chop or shred the leafy greens after they have been washed and dried.